Fresh & Contemporary Garden Decking Ideas

 You have the wooden deck to keep your feet dry, built-in seating (you can never have enough of that), and a planter.
 Contemporary box balls are the perfect choice for a modern patio deck.

-13. Corner Patio Decking
+13. Create a Corner Podium with Garden Decking

 This corner patio decking is welcoming and makes a great feature.
 Patios don’t have to sit by the back door.
 This one makes the most of a sunny spot whilst maximising space.
 Add lighting to your steps for evening fun and safe ankles!